 Class Number 10399 • Section 05

 Tools and Methods for Digital Technology is an introduction to tools and methods of production for multimedia authoring in digital contexts.
 Material covered will include but not be limited to the introduction of technical concepts regarding image production, the use of vector and bitmap graphics, digital and print design, and audio and video production.
 Conceptual aspects of design, composition, and audience analysis, and usability will also be covered with an emphasis on creative and critical thinking.

 Ideally this course will provide an overview of various areas of media production available within the DTC program.
 It should also connect to concepts introduced in DTC101: Introduction to Digital Technology & Culture, providing a foundation for the understanding and creation of digital humanities projects.
+Critical analysis and creative production as it relates to digital technology and culture is key.
 DTC201 serves as a prerequisite for later DTC courses where techniques and concepts from the course will be explored in further detail.

 – – – – –